 Goal 4:

 Learning experiences

 A.

-B.
+В.

 C.

 Plan for evaluation:

-Description of Supervision : How will your supervisor relate to the ministry? for on-site observation and a plan for periodic conversations between you?
+Description of Supervision : How will your supervisor relate to the ministry for on-site observation and a plan for periodic conversations between you =

-Case Studies: While in your supervised ministry, you will choose events to write about in case studies.
+Case Studies: While in your supervised ministry, you will choose events to studies.
 Keep aware of situations that may make for good case studies.
-The Case Study Guidelines and related forms can be found in 2-G(e, f, g, h, i) of this manual.
+Th Guidelines and related forms can be found in 2-G(e, f, g, h, i) of this manual ie Case Study

 Student Signature Date

 District TRIM Coordinator Signature Date

-Supervising Pastor Signature Date
+Supervisor of Independent Study Unit Signature Date

-Coordinator for English-Language Ministry Training Programs Signature Date
+Coordinator of English-Language Programs Signature Date